brianereynolds/jazz-x/README.md

 # jazz-x

 ## Description
-A set of microservices for demonstration purposes that uses nodeSelector to schedule workloads
+A set of microservices for demonstration purposes.
+Using [NodePool](https://github.com/brianereynolds/nodePoolManager-helm) and [Workload](https://github.com/brianereynolds/workloadManager-helm) they can be moved between different node pools
 ## Pre-reqs
 * A running AKS cluster
 * Nodepools named "cntrlblue" and "svcsblue".
 See appendix for creation instructions